-The historic market town of Guildford began as a Saxon village by a ford.
-The village of Guildford grew into a town by the early 10th century.
-It had a population of only several hundred, nevertheless it was a thriving community and had its own mint.
+The historic market town of Guildford began as a small Saxon settlement beside a fort.
+By the early 10th century it had grown into a modest town of only a few hundred people, yet it was already thriving and even had its own royal mint.

-Guildford was given its first charter in 1257 allowing it the right to hold a market and an annual fair.
-Today Guildford remains a bustling shopping centre and still retains a Farmers Market on the first Tuesday of each month.
+In 1257, Guildford received its first charter, granting the right to hold a market and an annual fair.
+The town’s market tradition continues today, with a bustling Farmers’ Market held on the first Tuesday of every month.

 Guildford Castle